 - Random drawings for larger prizes

 Ultimately, most employees will want a cash reward.
-How much you decide to pay may depend on several factors, although the average payout is $2,500, according to LinkedIn.
-Generally, the amount of cash rewarded would depend on how difficult the role is to fill or the type of position (i.e., an entry-level hire may have a referral bonus of $1,000, whereas an executive level position may carry a higher referral bonus of $2,500).
+How much you decide to pay may depend on several factors.
+Generally, the amount of cash rewarded would depend on how difficult the role is to fill or the type of position (i.e., an entry-level hire may have a referral bonus of $500 to $1,000, whereas an executive-level position may carry a higher referral bonus of $2,500 or more).
 If that’s the path you choose, make sure you include tax information in your policy so that employees know any reward they receive will be taxed as a bonus.

 Your policy should also stipulate when rewards are paid.
 Employees may want their reward as soon as a referral is hired.
 However, you’re better off making sure the referral meets your expectations.
 We recommend you pay referral bonuses only after a referral has been on the job for at least 90 days.